 These concerns are supported by a multitude of instances in which news media have made major factual errors.
 In the immediate aftermath of the 9/11 attacks, cable news stations made multiple statements that were false: NBC reported an explosion outside the pentagon, CNN reported a fire outside the national mall, and CBS claimed the existence of a car bomb outside the state department.
 Erroneous reporting has been endemic to terrorist attacks in general, with news media misidentifying perpetrators or other key details of the Boston bombings, Sandy Hook massacre, London bombings, and Oklahoma City bombings.
 Furthermore, such errors are not limited to terrorist attacks.
-Notoriously, in 2004 CBS news, under the direction of Dan Rather, published the Killian Documents, a collection of memos which called into question George W. Bush's military record.
+Notoriously, in 2004 CBS news, under the direction of Dan Rather, published the Killian Documents, a set of memos which called into question George W. Bush's military record.
 These documents could never be authenticated and were widely believed to be forged.
 More recent media blunders are ever present: in 2017, ABC news falsely reported that Michael Flynn would testify that Donald Trump had directed him "to make contact with the Russians."
 In 2019, ABC News headlined its nightly news broadcast with what it claimed to be exclusive footage of the ongoing air strikes on Syria.
 It was later uncovered that this footage was in fact taken at a machine gun convention in Oklahoma.

 While such errors are commonplace, they are also costly to news firms.
-For one, exposure of errors can be reputationally damaging.
-This was acutely true of the Rolling Stone scandal, in which the magazine falsely accused a group of University of Virginia students of sexual assault.
+For one, exposure of errors can be reputational damaging.
+This was acutely true of the Rolling Stone scandal, in which the magazine published a story that falsely accused a group of University of Virginia students of sexual assault.
 Not only was the journalistic failure widely reported by other firms, the error resulted in several publicized lawsuits against the magazine.
-Furthermore, major errors often lead firms to part with valuable journalists in an effort to protect their reputations.
-This was evident in the terminations of Dan Rather and Brian Ross -both lead journalists at major news stations-following their respective reporting blunders.
+Major errors can also lead a firm to part with valuable journalists in order to maintain its reputation for journalistic integrity.
+This is evident in the terminations of Dan Rather and Brian Ross -both of whom were lead journalists at major news stations-following their respective reporting blunders.

 The objective of this paper is twofold.
 First, I seek to understand why reporting errors are pervasive despite their costliness to firms.
 In particular, I explore how strategic forces can induce firms to commit errors that are completely avoidable.
-My second objective is to understand when reporting errors are most probable, and relatedly, when firms are less trustworthy.
+My second objective is to understand when reporting are more probable, and relatedly, when firms are less trustworthy.
 That is, I seek to understand both the dynamics of reporting errors and the environmental factors that can make them more prevalent.

 Model To answer these questions, I present a dynamic model of breaking news.
-I consider a continuous-time setting where multiple firms dynamically and privately learn about a story and must choose if and when to report it.
+I consider a continuous-time setting in which multiple firms dynamically and privately learn about a story and must choose if and when to report it.
 Firms learn by seeking confirmation that the story is true.
 Reporting errors occur when firms fake, i.e., report the story despite lacking confirmation.
-Because reports are publical, firms also learn by observing the reports of their competitors.
+Because reports are publically observed, firms have an additional means by which they may learn, namely by observing the reports of rival firms.
 I thus account for an important feature of the newsroom setting: firms learn privately but also observationally.